NVIDIA/NeMo-Aligner/docs/user-guide/sft.rst

 **SFT** is the process of fine-tuning a model's parameters on supervised data of inputs and outputs.
 It teaches the model how to follow user-specified instructions.
 It is typically done after model pre-training.
 It is also an important prerequisite step in Reinforcement Learning from Human Feedback (RLHF) and Direct Preference Optimization (DPO).
 Nemo-Aligner supports two types of SFT formats:

 1. **Prompt-Response**.
 In the *Prompt-Response* format, each example contains an input prompt and the annotated response.
 SFT fine-tunes the base model to follow the prompt instruction and answer in the style of the annotated responses.
-The prompt-response format can be used in various problems like Question Answering (Q&A) and Summarization.
+The Prompt-Response format can be used in various problems like Question Answering (Q&A) and Summarization.

 2. **Chat**.
 In the *Chat* format, each example contains a multi-turn conversation between different roles (e.g., *User* and *Assistant*).
 Fine-tuning the base model on a chat format dataset is useful to align a chatbot.